 Direct Deposit: In order to streamline the reimbursement process, we ask that you consider utilizing direct deposit for reimbursement of travel expenses.
 Employees may contact Accounts Payable at x2025 to set up direct deposit.
 Direct deposit vouchers are processed daily and the traveler will receive an email and a scanned copy of the travel expense voucher.

 Personal Automobile Rate: The University has been advised that the U.S. General Services Administration's Privately Owned Vehicle reimbursement rate has decreased to 56 cents per mile effective January 1, 2014.
-In accordance with Board of Governors' Policy 1986-07-A, Travel Expense Regulations, the reimbursement rate for use of a personal automobile for official System travel also has decreased to 56 cents per mile effective January 1, 2014.
-For travel occurring from January 1, 2013, through December 31, 2013, the reimbursement rate is 56.5 cents per mile.
+In accordance with Board of Governors' Policy 1986-07-A, Travel Expense Regulations, the reimbursement rate for use of a personal automobile for official university travel also has increased to $.575 cents per mile effective January 1, 2015.
+For travel occurring from January 1, 2014, through December 31, 2014, the reimbursement rate is $.57 cents per mile.

 Enterprise Car Rental Information: A link to the current fuel prices has been added to the trip optimizer.
 As a reminder, the university reimburses up to a full size vehicle for rental.
 Any vehicle over full size must be approved by Accounts Payable prior to travel.